DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 > “It’s a privilege to play a big part in a young person’s life.
 A good teacher is crucial to a young person’s development.
 Let’s face it; we all have at least one story of our favourite teacher going above and beyond to help us when we were at school.”

 Thousands of people successfully retrain as teachers every year, and applying for teacher training may be easier than you think.
 Tax-free bursaries are available and dedicated advisers are on hand to support your move into teaching.
 Register with us for tailored advice and assistance in beginning your new career.
+}

+section{
 ##From NQT to head of biology in two years

-**Sarah Fisher, head of biology**
+###Sarah Fisher, head of biology

-Sarah never saw herself working in a nine-to-five office job, and has embraced the challenges and career progression teaching has to offer.
-She made the jump from NQT to head of biology in just two years.
+<p class="lead">Sarah never saw herself working in a nine-to-five office job, and has embraced the challenges and career progression teaching has to offer.
+She made the jump from NQT to head of biology in just two years.</p>

-Read Sarah’s story
+####Full story

-###Full story:
 Two years after qualifying as a teacher, Sarah progressed to head of biology, climbing the career ladder and strengthening her department in the process.
 But Sarah always had an inkling that teaching was the right direction.
 “From an early age, I knew a teaching career was for me.
 I could not imagine working a typical nine-to-five desk job.
 Every day in teaching brings a new challenge and new situations, which is what makes the job so exciting,” Sarah says.

 With new challenges come rewards and Sarah maintains that her favourite aspect of teaching comes from seeing the difference she makes to her pupils.
 “The best part of teaching is being in front of my 32 students and seeing how my passion for the subject I teach rubs off on them.
 When they have those ‘light bulb’ moments, hearing the sudden ‘So that’s how it works!’ and seeing your pupils take your subject into A level and beyond makes the job so worthwhile.”